dzhadinets/yalda/story_raspbian.md

 ![YALDA configuration](images/story_debug-session.gif)

-Finally when your module is done you need to compile the sources right on the device of recompile compete kernel with modules.
+Finally when your module is done you need to compile the sources right on the device or recompile compete kernel with modules.
 Use the guide above